 With those three questions in mind, let’s tackle some of the key areas in which you can optimize your ecommerce store.

 If your checkout process consists of page after page, your shopping cart abandonment will be very high.
 With that in mind, only ask for pieces of information that you really need.
 Some online stores will break the process down into two or three steps, while others will just use a single page checkout process.
 The ultimate goal is to keep it as simple as possible.
-For WooCommerce, there’s a great little plugin that enables you to create a single page checkout.
+For WooCommerce, we recommend checking out the WooCommerce One Page Checkout plugin or the Handsome Checkout plugin.
+Both of these enable you to create a single page checkout.

 There’s nothing worse than being prevented from making a purchase due to the need to register with your website.
 If people are faced with a compulsory registration page they may click away to a site that doesn’t have this requirement.